 Once they were chosen they had to sign the job application to prove that they were committed to the role.

-The Kindness Keepers were informed about some important training that they have the opportunity to go on in November.
-This training is ran by ‘The Dianna Award’ which is a charity set up in memory of Diana, Princess of Wales and her belief that young people have the power to change the world.
+The Kindness Keepers were informed about important training that they have the opportunity to go on in November.
+The training is led by ‘The Dianna Award’ which is a charity set up in memory of Diana, Princess of Wales and her belief that young people have the power to change the world.

 Before the Kindness Keepers could attend the training they had to complete a questionnaire.
-The questions were based on their understanding of the types of bullying and to find out what they want to learn from the training.
+The questions were based on their understanding of the types of bullying and also to find out what they wanted to learn from the training.